Kratom Tea Is Being Used to Treat Anxiety, Chronic Pain, and Even Opiate Withdrawal—but Is It Safe and Effective?

 “There is research that doses of five to eight grams can lead to side effects such as nausea, vomiting, loss of appetite, loss of muscle coordination, increased urination, dizziness, constipation, rapid heart rate, sedation, sweating, and dry mouth,” Moon says.

 The effects in larger kratom doses can be more serious, and these include a strong euphoric high, anxiety, slowed breathing, changes in heart rate, constipation, seizures, coma, and even death.
-For these reasons, the FDA issued a previous statement in November 2017 warning people to stay away from products containing kratom.
+For these reasons, the FDA put out a statement warning people to stay away from products containing kratom.

 Effects are worsened when kratom is taken with other drugs.
 “The FDA noted that kratom was being laced with other opioids like hydrocodone and has been associated with liver damage and withdrawal symptoms,” Moon adds.